ConduitNetwork/docs/integration_guides/Clouds/vCloudDirector/vclouddirector.rst

    VDC
     Select VDC.
 Dropdown populates upon successful authorization.
    Inventory Existing Instances
-    If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .
+    If enabled, existing Virtual Machines will be inventoried and appear as unmanaged Virtual Machines in |conduit| .

-   NOTE: Multiple Organizations/VDC's can be added by creating additional Clouds in |morpheus|.
+   NOTE: Multiple Organizations/VDC's can be added by creating additional Clouds in |conduit|.

    .. include:: /integration_guides/Clouds/advanced_options.rst